hurwitzlab/biosystems-analytics-2020/SETUP_WINDOW.md

 3. Update your bash profile:
 `source ~/.bashrc`
 Now you can use charm . & to open PyCharm projects from WSL.
+### 3. Install Notepadd++
+To download and install Notepad, go to the (download page)[https://notepad-plus-plus.org/].
+And follow the instruction.

+You're done!
+Good job!